 Our private school is staffed with teachers trained in trauma-care, ensuring a safe and dignifying learning space for our students.
 For youth who are starting school for the first time at an older age, we have specialized classes where they can work one-on-one with teachers when needed.

 A rural farm property serves as a haven for high-risk survivors that need a safe space away from the city, and a retreat centre available to our local team.
 Over time, the farm will meet the produce, poultry and dairy needs for the 200 children we feed daily across all our safe homes.

 Within 5 years, we aim to surpass the food needs of our safe homes and produce crops that we can sell at the market to offset our operating costs.

 vocational training centre

-$200 a month provides a child with a loving safe home, education, counselling and care.
+$200 a month can provide a child with safe housing, food, education, counselling and care.

 i want to help